 Meet the Trustees:

-I have been a trustee of SYSHP since 1997.
-I am also a member of the Big Lottery Fund People & Places Committee, was previously a member of the BLF Wales Community Voice Committee and a long-standing Board member of TPAS Cymru, the Tenant Participation and Advisory Service.
+Owen has been a trustee of SYSHP since 1997.
+He is also a member of the Big Lottery Fund People & Places Committee, was previously a member of the BLF Wales Community Voice Committee and a long-standing Board member of TPAS Cymru, the Tenant Participation and Advisory Service.

-Originally from Loughborough, I studied at Aberystwyth University (BA Geography and Postgraduate Certificate in Education) and I also have an Open University MBA.
-I now live in Llansadwrn, Carmarthenshire.
+Originally from Loughborough, Owen studied at Aberystwyth University (BA Geography and Postgraduate Certificate in Education) and has an Open University MBA.

-I have thirty years’ experience of working within the UK housing association sector at a senior level.
+Mark has thirty years’ experience of working within the UK housing association sector at a senior level.
 This includes twenty years as part of the Directors team of Gwalia Housing Group, working as the Director of Community Care and then the Chief Executive of Cymdeithas Tai Trothwy.
 Work for Community Housing Cymru as the Supported Housing Advisor followed, and then eight years at Taff Housing Association as the Director of Support Services.
-I have further held positions on WFHA council, CHC board and the boards of Shelter Cymru, Shelter U.K., SHNAS, Cymorth and Cyrenians Cymru and was a member of the Welsh Government’s Supporting People Advisory Board.
-On issues as diverse as the development of Housing Association Leasing Schemes, the introduction of S.P. and work on Universal credit, I have worked with members of all four UK housing federations to develop policy with the Westminster Government.
+Mark has further held positions on WFHA council, CHC board and the boards of Shelter Cymru, Shelter U.K., SHNAS, Cymorth and Cyrenians Cymru and was a member of the Welsh Government’s Supporting People Advisory Board.
+On issues as diverse as the development of Housing Association Leasing Schemes, the introduction of S.P. and work on Universal credit, he has worked with members of all four UK housing federations to develop policy with the Westminster Government.